samuelgozlan/amplitude-dev-center/docs/data/sources/snowflake.md

 Amplitude displays a notification indicating you enable the new Snowflake source and redirects you to the Sources listing page.

 If you have any issues or questions while following this flow, contact the Amplitude team.

+## Migrate from Custom SQL to Table Selection UI

+To change the modeling method of your Snowflake source:

+1. (Optional, recommended).
+Ensure the data you plan to import has a unique and immutable `insert_id` in each row to prevent data duplication.
+For more information, see [Data deduplication](/analytics/apis/http-v2-api/#event-deduplication).
+2. If the source uses complex SQL, including `JOIN` and `WHERE` clauses:
+   1. Create a [`VIEW`](https://docs.snowflake.com/en/user-guide/views-introduction) in your Snowflake account that wraps the data source.
+   2. Enable [Change Tracking](https://docs.snowflake.com/en/user-guide/streams-manage.html#label-enabling-change-tracking-views) on the new view.
+   3. Update the current Snowflake SQL import configuration to use the newly created view.
+Record the  time of the update.
+   4. Ensure `Data synced as of` is greater than the time recorded in the previous step to prevent potential data discrepancy and failure to identify the data drift after the latest completed import job.
+3. Enable [Change Tracking](https://docs.snowflake.com/en/user-guide/streams-manage.html#label-enabling-change-tracking-views) on the source table or view, if you haven't done so.
+4. Ensure the existing connection has `Data synced as of` (presented on the source detail page) on or after `October 1, 2023, 12:00 AM UTC`.
+If it doesn't, either re-enable the connection and wait for `Data synced as of` to advance or consider creating a new import connection.
+Otherwise, Amplitude imports all data from the current source, which may cause data duplication.
+5. Disable the source from the **Manage Import Settings** dialog.
+If the source has a status of In-Progress, wait for the job to complete and the status changes to Disabled.
+6. Navigate to the **Edit Import Config** tab and click **Convert To Table Select Import**.
+7. Re-enable the source.
+8. Monitor incoming data for one day to ensure the import works as expected.

+### Roll back to a Custom SQL connection

+To revert to a Custom SQL connection from an already migrated source, open the source configuration and click **Revert to SQL Query Import**.

 ## Data fields